ElectricRCAircraftGuy/eRCaGuy_hello_world/bash/libraries/README.md

 # Now run this whole block at once, one time, to add this new `BASHLIBS`
 # variable (which I am inventing right now) to the bottom of your ~/.bashrc
 # file
+# START OF BLOCK TO RUN ALL AT ONCE
 cat << "EOF" >> ~/.bashrc

 # Added by eRCaGuy_hello_world: